Psychiatry Residency Physician-Scientist Training Program

-During the first half of the residency training, PSTP residents focus on clinical training, finding a primary mentor and defining their scientific interests.
+During the first half of the residency training, PSTP residents focus on clinical training, finding a primary research mentor and defining their scientific interests.
 During the PGY 1 Year the residents will spend 1.5 months on the research unit at the Maryland Psychiatric Research Center (MPRC).
-There are 3 continuous months of protected research time in the PGY 2 year.
+There are 3 continuous months of protected research time with no call in the PGY 2 year.

 PGY 3 & 4

-In the second half of their residency, PSTP trainees have an extensive mentored research experience, in which they design and conduct their own research project and participate in on-going research.
+In the second half of their residency, PSTP trainees will have an extensive mentored research experience.
+PSTP trainees will continue to design and refine their research project, generate and interpret data, present and publish, and lay the groundwork for an independent career.
 The PSTP trainee will have 20% (third year) and 75% (fourth year) protected time for research.

-The primary research training experience will be the mentored research experience.
+The primary research training experience will be a mentored research experience.
+Our research leading faculty engage in many disciplines within psychiatry and neuroscience, with research opportunities ranging from the bench to the bedside.
 Each PSTP trainee will be required to select a primary mentor in the first year of their residency, who will work with the trainee in developing a research project and will engage the trainee in ongoing work within the laboratory of the mentor.
-The PSTP trainee will also be expected to select a secondary mentor prior to the start of their third year of residency.
-The secondary mentor will augment the training from the primary mentor and also provide mentorship on career development.
-If the primary mentor is a clinical scientist, then ideally the secondary mentor would be a preclinical scientist, or vice versa.
+The PSTP trainee will also be expected to select a secondary mentor prior to the middle of their second year of residency.
+The secondary mentor will provide mentorship on career development and augment the training from the primary mentor if needed.
+The resident, in coordination with their primary mentor, will complete an “individualized development plan” by the middle of their PG2 year.